-&lt;sup>62 Examples of Wace's minor modification include the omission of the names of the Scandinavian countries subjugated by King Malgo (line 13359) and the name of the king of Orkney slain by King Cadwallo (HRB c.
-197; Thorpe xii.8; RB line 14413-14).
-His addition of Wenelande (line 9710)-probably to be equated with the land of the Slavic Wends in the Southern Baltic-with its King Rummaret to the list of countries subdued by Arthur may be motivated by nothing other than a desire to provide a complete list of Scandinavian countries.
+51 Wace's poem will be cited as RB followed by line number, from Wace's Roman de Brut: A History of the British, ed. and trans.
+Judith Weiss (Exeter: University of Exeter Press, 1999); translations are my own.
+Examples of Wace's minor modifications include the omission of the names of the Scandinavian countries subjugated by King Malgo (13359) and the name of the king of Orkney slain by King Cadwallo (HRB 197; 12.8; Wace 14413-14).
+His addition of Wenelande (9710)-probably to be equated with the land of the Slavic Wends in the Southern Baltic-with its King Rummaret to the list of countries subdued by Arthur may be motivated by nothing other than a desire to provide a complete list of Scandinavian countries.
 Wace may have been aware that Denmark in the 1140s was undergoing a period of implosion and was itself under attack by the Wends; see Palle Lauring, A History of the Kingdom of Denmark, trans.
-David Hohnen (Copenhagen: Høst, 1960), p.
-70.
+David Hohnen (Copenhagen: Høst, 1960), 70.

-13227-8), implying that for some reason the peoples of these countries had betrayed Arthur.
-Whereas in Geoffrey's narrative King Aschillus first appears as a full member of Arthur's court, Wace adds a description of the Danish king's submission to Arthur:
+Moreover, unlike Geoffrey, Wace specifies that Modred has Danes and Norwegians amongst his supporters (RB 13227-28), implying that for some reason the peoples of these countries had betrayed Arthur.
+Whereas in Geoffrey's narrative King Aschillus first appears as a full member of Arthur's court (HRB 156; 9.12.), Wace adds a description of the Danish king's submission to Arthur:

 Ne se volt laissier damagier Ne sa bone terre empeirer, Sun or ne sun argent despendre, Sa gent ocire, ses turs rendre.
-Tant dist, tant fist, tant purchaça E tant pramist e tant preia, Al rei Artur se concorda; Feelté fist, sis huem devint, Sun regne ot tut, d'Artur le tint.
+Tant dist, tant fist, tant purchaça E tant pramist e tant duna, E tant requist e tant preia, Al rei Artur se concorda; Feelté fist, sis huem devint, Sun regne ot tut, d'Artur le tint.
+RB 9877-86

 He did not want to let himself be harmed, nor his good land lost, his gold nor his silver spent, nor his people killed, nor his towers surrendered.
-He said so much, he did so much, he strove so much, and promised so much, and begged so much that he reached an agreement with King Arthur; he did homage, became his man, and held his whole kingdom from King Arthur. (lines 9876-9886)
+He said so much, he did so much, he strove so much, he promised so much and gave so much, he asked so much and begged so much that he reached an agreement with King Arthur; he did homage, became his man, and held his whole kingdom from King Arthur.

-Aschil's decision may be a wise one, but the manner of his submission appears rather cowardly and grovelling and is hardly a ringing endorsement for his continued loyalty.
+Aschil's decision here may be a wise one, but the manner of his submission appears rather cowardly and grovelling and is hardly a ringing endorsement for his continued loyalty.
 Wace did not need to add such suggestions about the earlier Danish king Guthlac (Geoffrey's Ginchtalacus) since Geoffrey's account of Gurguint Barbtruc's invasion already implied that the Danes were treacherous.